Racism in sport: Association football

 During a Euro 2020 qualifier match between England and Bulgaria, the match was stopped twice after Bulgarian fans shouted racist chants at the English players, with four fans being arrested after the match.
 Racist incidents in 2018 rose by 67% in professional games, a sharp increase compared to other types of discrimination.
 Discrimination is especially targeted at referees of colour by players sent off due to bad conduct.
 Joel Mannix, a referee, recalls one instance of another referee telling him:"I'm just refereeing a game.
 I may have got it wrong, I may not have got it wrong, but is there any reason to act like that?"
 Josh Magennis, a striker for the Northern Ireland team, has called for a "paper trail" for football tickets after several instances of racism from fans while playing football at a professional level.

 Rugby

+Argentina

+The England national rugby union team's black players have been subjected to racial abuse from Argentine spectators during a Test match in San Juan, Argentina.

 Australia

 Anthony Mundine, a rugby league player, claimed that New South Wales was so racist that he quit rugby and took up boxing.
 He believed that due to his race, he was never truly appreciated for his talents in the league, being forced to sit out and play different positions, despite proving himself to be among the most talented in the league.
 Even as a professional boxer, Mundine still feels that there is racism in Australian sports, and he decided to sit during the national anthem before his fight against Danny Green on February 3, 2017.
 He believes that the national anthem is not representative of the black people, who are still being oppressed in Australia, and did not acknowledge it.